 This is why I recommend it for most of my tutorials.
 It is a cement crafts project that’s pretty likely to succeed.

 I have experienced cracking by trying to get mixes like sand topping mix and vinyl patcher into narrow molds.

 The issue is that they require more water to get them fluid enough to fit inside of narrow voids.

-Mix Choices For Planters With Wide Mold Cavities Smaller In Size
+Best Mix For Planters With Wide Mold Cavities But Smaller In Size

 You can get away with a mix that does contain aggregate, but just not too large.
 That’s because making this planter doesn’t require casting concrete into a narrow cavity.

 All I did was insert the inner mold into the wet cement mix in the outer mold.